espressif/arduino-esp32/docs/en/lib_builder.rst

 .. note::
     Building the libraries using the Docker image is much slower than building them natively on the host machine.
-    It is recommended to use the Docker image only when the host machine does not meet the requirements for building the libraries.
+    It is recommended to use the Docker image only when the host machine does not meet the requirements for building the libraries (e.g., building on Windows).

 Tags
 ****